MoonSHRD/SimpleMdns/README.md

 # SimpleMdns

+Simple mDNS is a simple android reference implementation of hyper-local chats, based on mDNS protocol and libp2p stack

-original go source code for libraries is here: https://github.com/MoonSHRD/p2chat
+original go source code for libraries is here: https://github.com/MoonSHRD/p2chat (modules already imported in this repo)